How to Write an Impressive UC Activities List

 How many years of activities should I list?

 Answer: There’s no exact time frame you should pick activities from.
 Again, you should choose activities that showcase an interest or leadership ability.
-However, don’t go beyond your high school years to find an activity that you think will impress an adcom.
+However, don’t reach back earlier than your high school years to find an activity that you think will impress an adcom (unless it’s something you began when you were younger and continued into high school).

-My activities are hard to explain in only 350 characters.
+My activities are hard to explain within the character limits.
 Will I ever have a chance to elaborate?

 Answer: Many students complain of the difficulties of showing how well-rounded they are within such a short character count.
 Remember that your ability to follow instructions is something that can make or break your application.

-During the interview stage, you are likely to have a chance to elaborate on your activities as adcoms will ask you about them at this time.
-Be brief in your written descriptions.
-You will have time to go into more detail later.
+During the interview stage, you are likely to have a chance to elaborate on your activities, as adcoms will ask you about them at this time.
+Be concise in your written descriptions.
+You will have time to provide more context and detail later.

 Dr. Shirag Shemmassian headshot